• Skip to primary navigation

 Tamari and coconut sugar marinade in a glass bowl with a stainless steel whisk.

-Step 2: Whisk the tamari and coconut sugar together in a small, shallow mixing bowl and add the salmon fillets.
-Use your hands to coat the fish well with the marinade.
+Whisk the tamari and sugar together and coat the fish well with the marinade.

 Two salmon fillets marinated with tamari and coconut sugar in a glass baking dish.